County Recorder / Surveyor

 - Roadway Dedication Maps

-- Records, stores, and retrieves land documents in the Public Records.
+- Record, store, and retrieve land documents in the Public Records.

-- Assists the public in locating real property parcels on ownership plats.
+- Assist the public in locating real property parcels on ownership plats.

-- Records Military Discharges and provides certified copies of the documents at no charge.
+- Record Military Discharges and provides certified copies of the documents at no charge.

-- Sell copies of documents and plats to the public.
+- Provide copies of documents and plats to the public for established fees.